-Beit Jimal is a Catholic monastery nestling in the lush hills of the lower Judean mountains (Shephelah), near Beth Shemesh.
+Beit Jimal is a Catholic monastery nestling in the lush hills of the Judean Foothills (Shephelah), near Beth Shemesh.
 By local Christian tradition it is next to a cave where the burial of Saint Stephen was found.

 History of Beit Jimal